Now Fresh Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Now Fresh Dog Food is a grain free, plant-based kibble using a moderate amount of turkey, fish, lamb and egg as its main sources of animal protein, thus earning the brand 4 stars.
+Now Fresh is a grain free, plant-based dry dog food using a moderate amount of named meats and egg as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.